 Primary classes follow the National Curriculum as guidance.
-We aim to ensure that pupils can have similar experiences and opportunities to their peers in mainstream schools, taking into account their baseline assessments and social and emotional needs.
+We aim to ensure that pupils can have similar experiences and opportunities to their peers in mainstream schools, using their baseline information and social and emotional needs.
 This can mean that some children who are at a developmentally lower age than their chronological one, will experience the curriculum through approaches that are tailored to their learning style, which may be experiential or a continuous provision.